malinenimaurya/Deep-Learning/README.md

  - Hyper parameter tuning by Adding more layers, random weight initialisation, various activation fns and optimisers

 4)Tackling a real world problem wherein we need to distinguish mines from rocks

+5)Improving upon the ANN bulit for mnist by adding convolutional layers